usaid-cs/yesterday-i-learned/random.md

 1. "Ben屎" is a brand of vehicle. "石屎" is a name for concrete.
 1. Malta and Italy are the world's top two consumers of rabbits, more than 5kg per person-year.
 1. For normal car owners (people who already own, pay for, and maintain a car), driving is 10x ~ 12x more economical than taking Uber.
 For people who don't own a car (people who would otherwise have to buy a car and pay for insurance and maintenance), that difference is only 2x.
-1. Zehrs has a gas station in Stratford.
 1. The country with the highest sales tax goes to either Bhutan, at [50%](https://tradingeconomics.com/country-list/sales-tax-rate), or Hungary, at [27%](https://en.wikipedia.org/wiki/List_of_countries_by_tax_rates), depending on the sources you trust.
 1. BLU (the phone manufacturer) stands for Bold Like Us.
 1. Any personal project is a good personal project if [it has a gif demo in the readme](https://thehftguy.com/2016/10/24/heres-how-to-make-a-good-github-project-for-your-resume/).
 Apart from you and your own self esteem, no one cares about your code.